psf/black/docs/contributing/the_basics.md

 ```

 Before submitting pull requests, run lints and tests with the following commands from
-the root of the black repo:
+the root of the prism repo:

 ```console
 # Linting